 Crossroads Of Oppression's End: Liberty Or Greater Tyranny-Part Four South Africa Session Two

 Black Africans were gradually assigned to live in these ten homelands, then called Bantustans.
 The first four homelands were granted nominal independence by 1981.
 The other six homelands were self-governing.
-In 1992, 48 percent of all black South Africans, and about 1 percent of all other racial groups, lived in the homelands.
-It made up only about one-seventh of the total land area of the country.
+In 1992, 48 percent of all black South Africans and 1 percent of all other racial groups in the entire South African region, lived in the homelands.
+It comprised only about one-seventh of the total land area of the country.

-Understand that nearly half of all Blacks did not live in proper South Africa.
+It must be understood that nearly half of all Blacks did not live in proper South Africa.
 They lived in areas which were autonomous and had home rule.
-When Apartheid ended in 1994, ten homelands were reincorporated into South Africa.
+When Apartheid ended in 1994, ten homelands were re-incorporated into South Africa.

 0 Comments: